Scuba diving therapy: Limitations

 Many mental or physical health issues make it unsafe for a patient to undergo scuba treatment, as it requires processes such as thinking, concentration, or problem-solving.
 Before starting the therapy, a medical professional should evaluate the fitness-to-dive state of the patient.

 Specific psychiatric medications are not compatible with diving, and scuba therapy is not recommended when they are used.

 Higher costs are associated with scuba dive therapy, so the therapy is limited to patients who are able to finance it.
 Several organizations and charities have started fundraising to make the therapy more accessible to lower-income patients.

 Scuba diving requires specialized equipment to ensure safety and comfort of the divers underwater.
 This leads to limitations due to the availability and cost of obtaining such equipment.

 Trained professionals are needed to supervise therapy dives to ensure safety.

 Training

 Training as an Adaptive Support Diver is provided by PADI, with the claimed goal of increasing awareness of diver's varying abilities and techniques applicable when diving with a buddy with a disability.
 The specialty training has prerequisites of Freediver or Open Water Diver certification and current Emergency First Response primary and secondary care certification.
 Adequate buoyancy control and trim skills are also recommended.

+Specialized training

+Bathysmed training is intended for certified scuba diving instructors seeking to acquire specific competencies in guiding divers engaged in mental health and well-being programs.
+The curriculum follows a structured framework combining theoretical and practical instruction, including stress physiology, emotional regulation, neuroscience of meditation, and techniques derived from Caycedian sophrology and sports mental coaching applied to the underwater environment.
+The training emphasizes protocol standardization, participant safety, ethical considerations, and adaptation of exercises to individual psychophysiological capacities.
+Instructors who complete the training are qualified to deliver Bathysmed sessions in confined water or open water settings, as a complementary approach alongside conventional medical or psychological care.